-- viii) Based upon the audit procedures carried out by us and on the basis of information and explanations provided by the management we are of the opinion that the company has not defaulted in repayment of dues to banks / Financial Institutions.
-The company has not issued any debentures and there are no outstanding dues to government during the year. - ix) In our opinion and according to the information and explanations given to us, the term loans taken by the company have been ultimately utilised for the purpose for which they were taken.
+- viii) Based upon the audit procedures carried out by us and on the basis of information and explanations provided by the management and having regard to the deferment option w.r.t. repayment of principal as per the extant RBI guidelines, being availed by the company, we are of the opinion that the company has not defaulted in repayment of dues to banks / Financial Institutions.
+The company has not issued any debentures and there are no outstanding dues to government during the year. - ix) In our opinion and according to the information and explanations given to us, the term loans taken by the company in earlier years have been ultimately utilised for the purpose for which they were taken.
 Further, the company has not raised any funds by way of initial / further public offer. - x) Based on the audit procedures performed by us for the purpose of reporting the true and fair view of the financial statements and as per the information and explanations given to us by the management, we report that we have neither come across any instance of fraud by the company or on the company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the management. - xi) According to the information and explanations given to us, the company has not paid any managerial remuneration during the year and hence the reporting requirements under clause (xi) of paragraph 3 of the order are not applicable. - xii) The company is not a Nidhi Company and hence the reporting requirements under clause (xii) of paragraph 3 of the order are not applicable. - xiii) According to the information and explanations given to us, all transactions entered into by the company with related parties are in compliance with section 177 and 178 of the Act where applicable and the details thereof have been disclosed in the financial statements as required by the applicable accounting standards. - xiv) The company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under audit. - xv) According to the information and explanations provided to us, the company has not entered into any non-cash transactions with directors or persons connected with them. - xvi) In our opinion and according to the information and explanations given to us, the company is not required to be registered under Section 45 IA of the Reserve Bank of India, 1934.